 A [Kinda] Brief Biography

-In 2014, she left Kansas to pursue an education at the Savannah College of Art and Design in Savannah, GA.
-She majored in Visual Effects (with an emphasis on compositing) and minored in Film and Television.
+She studied at the Savannah College of Art and Design in Savannah, GA where she majored in Visual Effects (with an emphasis on compositing) and minored in Film and Television.